 Barberton Daisy | Gerbera Jamesonii

 Originally from South Africa, the Barberton daisy is one of the best air-cleaning plants for filtering benzene and trichloroethylene, two common air pollutants.
 Trichloroethylene can come from household adhesives, paint removers, spot removers, and correction fluids, while benzene can come from glues, paints, and detergents, as well as vehicle exhaust and tobacco smoke.

 Besides cleaning the air of pollutants, the Barberton daisy also looks beautiful.
 Its bright yellow, red, and orange flowers bring life to a room in both summer and winter.
 Though they are traditionally grown outdoors, they have recently become more popular as indoor houseplants, too.
 Just make sure they have enough water and sunshine to keep them vibrant.

 Spider Plant – Chlorophytum Comosum

 This tough plant is super easy to care for.
 Though it doesn’t remove as many pollutants as the previous plants, it’s less likely to die on you.
-It can thrive with limited water and a wide range of indoor temperatures, from a cool 55 degrees (13°C) to a summery 80 degrees (27°C).
+It can thrive with limited water and a wide range of indoor temperatures, from a cool 55 degrees (13°C) to a balmy 80 degrees (27°C).
 If you’re prone to neglecting your houseplants, this hardy plant might be a good choice for cleaning your home’s air.

 Spider plants also grow quickly and look nice in both pots and hanging baskets.
 Under the right conditions, they can even produce little white flowers.
 One thing to keep in mind, though, is that the leaves of spider plants can begin to brown if there’s fluoride in the water you’re giving them.
 Brown leaves are normal and won’t kill your plant, but if you prefer green leaves, you can simply use rainwater or distilled water instead of water from a faucet.